MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 ### Create an Event Hub

 If you don't already have one, [Create an event hub](https://docs.microsoft.com/azure/event-hubs/event-hubs-create).
-A template can be found in the how-to [Create an event hub](ingest-data-event-hub.md#create-an-event-hub) guide.
+Connecting to Event Hub can be managed through the [Azure portal](ingest-data-event-hub.md), programmatically with [C#](data-connection-event-hub-csharp.md) or [Python](data-connection-event-hub-python.md), or with the [Azure Resource Manager template](data-connection-event-hub-resource-manager.md).

 > [!Note]
 > * The partition count isn't changeable, so you should consider long-term scale when setting partition count.